In this post, I’m going to break down everything you need to know about pre-approvals.

 A few bank terms & common conditions include:

-- ✅ Our validation of all details provided to ensure they are true and correct.
+- ✅ Validation of all details provided to ensure they are true and correct.

 - ✅ Satisfactory valuation for the proposed security property(s).
-We will arrange for this to be undertaken where the Bank requires a valuation be completed.
+We will arrange for this where the bank requires a valuation.

 - ✅ Lender’s Mortgage Insurance approval, if required.

-- ✅ No significant change in the customer’s financial position.
+- ✅ No significant change in the your financial position.

-How do you know if you can rely on your banks pre approval?
+6. How do you know if you can rely on your bank’s pre approval?

-Not all banks are the same when it comes to assessing a pre-approval home loan, also known as a conditional approval, indicative approval, approval in principle or home seeker depending on the bank you use.
+Not all banks are the same when it comes to assessing a pre-approval home loan.

-In most cases a pre-approval is just an indication that the bank is ok to consider approving your loan, they may just complete a credit check and not check any of or your documents and wait until you lodge a full mortgage application to do this.
+It’s important to remember that In most cases, a pre-approval is just an indication that the bank is ok to consider approving your loan.
+They may just complete a credit check and not check any of your documents and wait until you lodge a full mortgage application to do this.

-A full mortgage application is done when you find a property and means the lenders will complete the entire assessment of your loan, they will verify your payslips, bank statements, your income information, savings information and any liabilities you have to be 100% sure they can lend you the money.
+A full mortgage application is done when you find a property, which means the lenders will only complete the entire assessment of your loan—verifying your payslips, bank statements, your income information, savings information and any liabilities you have—to be 100% sure they can lend you the money.

-Unfortunately, if you have gone out and got a pre-approval from a bank the lender is under no obligation to then fully approve your loan once you have found a property.
+Unfortunately, if you have gone out and got a pre-approval from a bank, the lender is under no obligation to approve your loan once you have found a property.
 They can say your situation has changed and knock you back.

 What are some questions I can ask to make sure I have a real pre-approval?